MHCPCreators/worlds-documentation/docs/asset-library-import/Exploring-Asset-Templates-by-building-a-maze.md

 - **Updating**:
   - Both systems allow edits in the template to cascade to instances.
-  - Horizon adds an **asset update flow**: instances notify you when updates are available, and you can accept them.
+  - Horizon adds an **asset update flow**: instances notify you when updates are available and you can accept them.

 - **Unlinking**:
   - Unity supports unpacking a prefab.
-  - Horizon supports **unlinking** an instance root, which breaks the connection so you can modify or delete internals, but lose future updates.
+  - Horizon supports **unlinking** an instance root which breaks the connection, so you can modify or delete internals but lose future updates.

 ---